 Sinusitis is a common condition that affects millions of people every year in the UK.
 Following a persistent cold, the lining of the sinuses becomes inflamed, which causes sinus infection symptoms such as a blocked nose and sinus pain.
 ENT consultant Mr Nikul Amin explains the symptoms of sinusitis and how it can be treated.

 The symptoms are a combination of one or more of:

 - Facial congestion

 Often this leads to poor quality sleep and reduced productivity.
 Less common symptoms include dizziness, blocked ears and toothache.

 When a patient develops a cold that "won’t go away” dragging on for weeks, or recurring frequently, that is when to consider the diagnosis of sinusitis.
 The diagnosis is mostly based on the symptoms but the doctor would also examine the nose and if need be arrange appropriate investigations.

 Sinusitis is treated medically and is based on treating any underlying allergies with appropriate sprays and tablets.
 Occasionally antibiotics are needed but this is not the rule.
 In most cases of sinusitis this would be sufficient.
 If medical treatment fails, then a referral to an ENT specialist will be required.

 Sinus infections are occasionally serious when they threaten to spread to neighbouring structures such as the eyes of the brain.
-Mostly though sinusitis is not a serious condition, and with appropriate treatment can be controlled.
+However, in most cases, sinusitis is not a serious condition, and with appropriate treatment, it can be controlled.